On Tuesday, another Trump tell-all was released. As was the case with

 While Ivanka was away at school, her father didn't call her that often, according to Fox.
 However, he did send her mail about twice a week — usually newspaper clippings about him or her.
 In lieu of letters, he tended to scribble on the clippings themselves.

-On the TODAY show, Fox said that she interviewed somewhere in the vicinity of 150 people while she was writing Born Trump.
+TODAY show, Fox said that she interviewed somewhere in the vicinity of 150 people while she was writing Born Trump.
 Combined, the book serves to offer a glimpse into one person's perspective of the first family.